rwhetten/DeepSeqAnalysis/docs/source/intro-linux.rst

 Exercises
 *********

-1. An `Introduction to Linux and Lubuntu 16.04 </Images/week1/Lubuntu16.04_Intro_BIT815.pdf>`_ is a tutorial to guide participants through an 8-step introduction to the Lubuntu 16.04 operating system on the Linux live USB drives used for most class computing exercises.
+1. An `Introduction to Linux and Lubuntu 16.04 <https://drive.google.com/open?id=1p68ptYQQfTfp-BWd8SGvRwSNAHJnR99D>`_ is a tutorial to guide participants through an 8-step introduction to the Lubuntu 16.04 operating system used for most class computing exercises.

-2. A list of useful `Linux commands <LinuxCommandReference.pdf>`_ is available as a handy reference.
+2. A list of useful `Linux commands <https://drive.google.com/open?id=17LksoyHNWWac50e17mk_ZEdwEie5E55H>`_ is available as a handy reference.

-3. The example files for the week1 `quiz </Images/week1/quiz1.txt>`_ are at `quiz_week1.tgz <Images/week1/quiz_week1.tgz>`_.
+3. The example files for the week1 `quiz <https://drive.google.com/open?id=1lT1CT2uRF1GSiIpPOdG_4mTWZ6Fa7bwb>`_ are at `quiz_week1.tgz <https://drive.google.com/open?id=1J7h4u3YaBrozBAK30lL8K3ekDjAv-2P9>`_.

 4. Some links to useful websites with more information about Linux and the bash shell: `The BashGuide <http://mywiki.wooledge.org/BashGuide>`_, `An A-Z Index of the Bash Command Line <https://ss64.com/bash/>`_, and `LinuxCommand.org <http://linuxcommand.org/index.php>`_.